oh0227/ping-pong-game/README.md

 ### In the current situation where people cannot enjoy outdoor sports due to COVID-19, this program is to make it simple to enjoy sports at home

-### This project's goal is designing and making a simple ping-pong game in java language with MVC Architecture.
+### The goal of this project is designing and making a simple ping-pong game in java language with MVC Architecture.

 ### (MVC Architure means Model-View-Controller)